datamesh-manager/datamesh-manager-ce/README.md

 Now you can access the Data Mesh Manager (Community Edition) at [http://localhost:8081](http://localhost:8081).

 > **_NOTE:_**  The Docker Compose configuration uses a dummy mail server, so no mails are actually sent.
-Configure our SMTP host accordingly as environment variables.
+Configure your SMTP host accordingly as environment variables.

 ## Requirements